mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/2.0.0/release-notes/index.md

 - User management and filesystem permissions by adding the ability to access host path volumes with custom UID/GID
 - Seamless upgrade process
 - EdgeLB integration (limited to notebooks only)
-- Pre-baked Notebook images with different flavors of ML libraries:
+- Pre-baked Notebook images with different flavors of ML libraries
 - TensorFlow,  PyTorch, MXNet as the main ML distributions
 - Added Horovod + Spark for distributed use-cases
 - Notebook image has two flavours: local and distributed